oscar-sabet/project-mha/README.md

 ## Development

 The website was developed using HTML & CSS with the bootstrap framework.

-There was also some JS used to add the dark mode switch and add a smooth animation when using links within pages
+There was also some JS used to add the dark mode switch and add a smooth animation when using links within pages.

+A project board was set up and used during development.

+a github repo was used for version control.

+The website uses thorough customization of styling for the bootstrap classes.

+The home page was created first and this was used as template for the other pages.
+During development of the home page it became apparent that the wireframe design was going to be too busy so the design was changed.

+An AI was used to generate the sites content and assist in development. particularly to automate repetitive tasks like filling in several cards with content.

+## Testing

+The website was thoroughly tested before completion.

+- Manual code review to find bugs
+- Manual code review to check accessability requirements eg. alt text on images
+- check site with W3S HTML/CSS validator
+- All links work and external links open in a new tab
+- Manually test site locally. for example, rendering issues, images loading, navigation links, scale at breakpoints, check console for errors in dev tools, etc.

+### Known Bugs

+**FILL ME**

 ## Contents